Why Rigor Beats Noise: Investing Like a Scientist

 The Scientific Method in Investing

 Scientific work follows a clear pattern: formulate a hypothesis, collect data, test the hypothesis, draw conclusions.
-Most investors invert this process: they collect data (news, tips), then search for a hypothesis that fits the data, and act impulsively.
+Most investors invert this process — they collect data first (news, tips, opinions), then search for a hypothesis that fits, and act impulsively.

-In my work on financial data systems, I have observed this pattern thousands of times.
-Building Eulerpool was fundamentally the attempt to give investors the tools that scientists take for granted: structured data, historical comparisons, standardized metrics.
+In my work on financial data systems, I have observed this pattern countless times.
+Building Eulerpool was, at its core, an attempt to give investors the tools scientists take for granted: structured data, historical comparisons, standardized metrics.

-A scientific investor first formulates a thesis — for instance: "This company has a durable competitive advantage that manifests in above-average returns on capital."
-Then they systematically search for data that confirms or refutes this thesis.
-They actively seek counterevidence.
-And they revise their view when the data speaks against it.
+A scientific investor first formulates a thesis — for instance, "this company has a durable competitive advantage that manifests in above-average returns on capital."
+They then systematically search for data that confirms or refutes it, actively seek counterevidence, and revise their view when the data speaks against them.

 The Most Common Cognitive Biases

-Behavioral economics has cataloged how systematically people deviate from rational decisions.
+Behavioral economics has cataloged how systematically people deviate from rational decision-making.
 For investors, several biases are particularly relevant:

-• Confirmation bias: We preferentially seek information that confirms our existing views and ignore contradictory evidence.
+- Confirmation bias: We preferentially seek information that confirms our existing views and discount contradictory evidence.

-• Availability heuristic: We overestimate the probability of events that come easily to mind — such as dramatic market crashes.
+- Availability heuristic: We overestimate the probability of events that come easily to mind — dramatic market crashes, for example.

-• Anchoring: A price once seen influences our valuation even when it is irrelevant.
-Someone who bought a stock at 100 euros considers 80 euros "cheap," regardless of intrinsic value.
+- Anchoring: A previously observed price influences our valuation even when it is irrelevant.
+An investor who bought a stock at 100 euros considers 80 euros "cheap," regardless of intrinsic value.

 Each of these biases adds noise and reduces the precision of decision-making.
-Scientific methodology is the deliberate attempt to neutralize these biases.
+Scientific methodology is the deliberate attempt to neutralize them.

 Quantitative Rigor in Practice

-Rigor in investing means concretely: working with numbers, not narratives.
-A narrative like "The cloud is growing" is not an investment thesis.
-A statement like "This company has grown its free cash flow at a 15% CAGR for 10 years and trades at a 5% FCF yield" is an investment thesis.
+Rigor in investing means, concretely, working with numbers rather than narratives.
+"The cloud is growing" is not an investment thesis.
+"This company has grown its free cash flow at a 15% CAGR for ten years and trades at a 5% FCF yield" is one.

-The tools we developed at AlleAktien are designed precisely for this purpose: to prepare fundamental data so that investors can distinguish narrative from substance.
-Every stock analysis begins with the numbers — revenue, earnings, cash flow, debt, return on capital — and only then comes the qualitative assessment.
+The tools we developed at AlleAktien serve precisely this purpose: preparing fundamental data so that investors can distinguish narrative from substance.
+Every stock analysis begins with the numbers — revenue, earnings, cash flow, debt, return on capital — and only then proceeds to qualitative assessment.

 This does not mean qualitative factors are unimportant.
 Management quality, corporate culture, and competitive position are decisive.
-But these factors should be reflected in the numbers — and if they are not, skepticism is warranted.
+But these factors should ultimately be reflected in the numbers — and when they are not, skepticism is warranted.

 The Role of the Base Rate

-One of the most powerful techniques from statistics is the consideration of the base rate.
-Before asking "How good is this company?", one should ask "How good are companies of this category on average?"
+One of the most powerful techniques in statistics is consideration of the base rate.
+Before asking "how good is this company?", one should ask "how good are companies in this category on average?"

 Most companies are mediocre.
 Most new products fail.
 Most acquisitions destroy value.
 These are the base rates.
-An investor who ignores them and focuses only on the individual case will be systematically too optimistic.
+An investor who ignores them and focuses solely on the individual case will be systematically overoptimistic.

-Daniel Kahneman called this error the "neglect of the base rate" and showed that it is widespread even among experts.
-The solution: every assessment begins with the base rate and is then adjusted by specific evidence.
+Daniel Kahneman termed this error base rate neglect and showed that it is widespread even among experts.
+The remedy: begin every assessment with the base rate, then adjust for specific evidence.

 How to Systematically Reduce Noise

-1. Reduce frequency: Check portfolios weekly or monthly, not daily.
-Information quality improves disproportionately.
+- Reduce frequency: Review portfolios weekly or monthly rather than daily.
+The quality of the information observed improves disproportionately.

-2. Curate sources: A few high-quality sources are better than many mediocre ones.
+- Curate sources: A few high-quality sources outperform many mediocre ones.
 An annual report contains more signal than a hundred news articles.

-3. Pre-commit to decision rules: Defining buy and sell criteria before acting reduces emotional reactions.
+- Pre-commit to decision rules: Defining buy and sell criteria before acting reduces the influence of emotion.

-4. Pre-mortem analysis: Before every investment, ask: "What would need to happen for this investment to fail?"
-This forces an honest risk assessment.
+- Conduct pre-mortem analyses: Before every investment, ask what would need to happen for it to fail.
+This forces an honest assessment of risk.

-5. Document outcomes: An investment journal that records decision rationale makes it possible to learn from mistakes — rather than rationalizing them after the fact.
+- Document outcomes: An investment journal that records the rationale behind each decision makes it possible to learn from mistakes rather than rationalize them after the fact.

 FAQ